alleyinteractive/action-deploy-to-remote-repository/README.md

 - Determine if this is a deployment for a Pantheon repository.
 See [Pantheon Mode](#pantheon-mode) for more details.
 - Accepts a string. (e.g. `true` or `false`)
 - Defaults to `false`.

+### `aws-access-key-id`

+Specify the AWS Access Key ID for CodeCommit.
+Required when deploying to a CodeCommit repository.

+### `aws-secret-access-key`

+Specify the AWS Secret Access Key for CodeCommit.
+Required when deploying to a CodeCommit repository.

+### `aws-default-region`

+Specify the AWS Default Region for CodeCommit.
+Required when deploying to a CodeCommit repository.

 ## Changelog